mirsaeedi/azure-api-management-devops-resource-kit/README.md

 dotnet-apim -c "c:/apim/definition.yml" -s "apimInstanceName=value1;apimFolder=value2;uploadLocation=value3" -p "current-date-time" -m "master.file"
 ```

+## Maintaining Large YAML Definitions By Splitting Them
+In real world, we need to define a huge list of resources to setup our APIM instance.
+In these cases, instead of having all resources defined in one file, you can split them across multiple files.
+For example, you can have `subsciptions.yml`, `users.yml`, `products.yml`, and `apis.yml` to define subscriptions, users, products and apis in seperate files.
+The tool reads all the files and aggregates them to build a single definition for the deployment.

+If you pass a folder path to the `-o` or `--output` flag, the tool searches the folder recursively for all yml files.
+The discovered files will be consolidated to be used for generating the ARM template.

 ## License

 This project is licensed under [the MIT License](LICENSE).